cometa-rocks/cometa_documentation/REST-API.md

 ]
 </code></pre>

-#  %{color:#584492}Accounts%
+#  Accounts

 ###  <code>GET /backend/api/accounts/</code>

-Retrieve all available accounts in database, will be empty is user doesn't have enough permissions.
+Retrieve all available accounts in database.
+Will be empty is user doesn't have enough permissions.

 ##### Request Examples